The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

 making vectors smaller so it has to re-sort.

 What about the Lovász condition, itself?
-As I said earlier, it’s basically a heuristic that determines if the vectors are in a “good” order.
-Aside from that, I don’t have too much to add here unfortunately as my intuition is still shaky.
+As I said earlier, it's basically a heuristic that determines if the vectors are in a “good” order.
+Aside from that, I don't have too much to add here unfortunately as my intuition is still shaky.
 There are multiple equivalent representations for the Lovász and none of them have really felt 100% right to me.
-The best explanations that I have found thus far are:
+The best explanations that I have found thus far are this StackOverflow post and “An Introduction to Mathematical Cryptography”.

 If anyone reading this has a link to a decently intuitive explanation or can describe the Lovász in a memorable way please let me know!